GEMINI charge on bank statement: what it is and how to verify it

 Generate My Dispute Letter โFrequently Asked Questions

-Why does GEMINI show up on my bank statement?
+Why does GEMINI appear on my bank statement?

-Can a GEMINI charge be legitimate if I do not remember placing it that day?
+Can a GEMINI charge be legitimate if I do not remember it right away?

-Why is the GEMINI amount different from the amount I planned to spend?
+Why is my GEMINI charge slightly different from what I expected to spend?

 What should I check first if I do not recognize a GEMINI charge?